vintage japanese noragi cotton boro faded pink tohoku showa era

 antique japanese noragi boro cotton repair patch showa period

-For decades, these garments were considered peasant clothing — too humble to preserve, too worn to display.
-Then, in the 1990s, collector and textile scholar Chuzaburo Tanaka began documenting and acquiring boro pieces from rural Japan.
-His collection eventually became the foundation of the AMUSE Museum in Tokyo, and the Western world took notice.
-Today, boro textiles are exhibited at major institutions, studied by fashion historians, and sought by collectors from New York to Paris to Berlin.
+For decades, these garments were considered peasant clothing.
+Then collector Chuzaburo Tanaka began documenting and acquiring boro pieces from rural Japan.
+His collection became the foundation of the AMUSE Museum in Tokyo, and the Western world took notice.
+Today, boro textiles are exhibited at major institutions and sought by collectors from New York to Paris to Berlin.

 japan vintage noragi boro cotton pink mouve stripe one of a kind